Interpretability in Deep Time Series Models Demands Semantic Alignment: Semantic Alignment for Time Series

 \subsection{Notation and terminology}

-\paragraph{Concepts.} For modeling purposes, we adopt a probabilistic perspective and assume human reasoning can be formalized as if it operated over \textit{random variables}~\citep{chater2006probabilistic, tenenbaum2011grow}.
-When a random variable of this kind carries an interpretation meaningful to humans, we refer to it as a \emph{concept}~\citep{kim2018interpretability}~\footnote{More formal definitions arise in formal concept analysis~\citep{ganter1999formal}, where representational variables are characterized by grouping entities that share a set of properties.}, denoted by $C: \Omega \to \mathcal{C}$.
-Concept variables can range over a variety of domains, including binary labels ($\mathcal{C}=\{0,1\}$), categorical variables ($\mathcal{C}=\{1,\ldots, K\}$), real-valued quantities ($\mathcal{C}=\mathbb{R}$), or other structured spaces.
-This modeling choice leads naturally to considering the temporal extension of concepts as stochastic processes $\{C_t\}_{t \in \mathcal{T}}$.
+\paragraph*{Concepts.} For modeling purposes, we adopt a probabilistic perspective and assume human reasoning can be formalized as if it operates over \textit{random variables}~\citep{chater2006probabilistic, tenenbaum2011grow}.
+When a random variable of this kind carries an interpretation meaningful to humans, we refer to it as a \emph{concept}~\citep{kim2018interpretability}~\footnote{More formal definitions arise in formal concept analysis~\citep{ganter1999formal}, where representational variables are characterized by grouping entities that share a set of properties.}, denoted by